-I never talked about this much in college and I still don’t, mainly because piano was a hobby that got tucked away with all of my high school memories, along with my life back in Greenville, N.C.
-I haven’t touched a keyboard in more than a year.
+I never talked about this much in college and I still don’t, mainly because piano was a hobby that got tucked away with all of my high school memories, along with my life back home, I haven’t touched a keyboard in more than a year.

 Even though I played piano for so long, I was never very good (no, really).
 My teacher would give out little plastic trophies with tie-dyed ribbons wrapped around them, with award descriptions such as “Outstanding Progress” or “Exceeding All Expectations.”
 I did well at the occasional local contest and recital, but I never won any major state or national-level competitions.

 In some ways, I wish I’d worked harder on my lessons.
 The methodical music exercises like counting the beats and keeping the right tempo never came naturally to my wild mind, which made piano practice frustrating.
 For me, procrastination didn’t apply to schoolwork alone.